Four Walls (film): Plot

-Benny Horowitz (John Gilbert), a reformed gangster, proposes marriage to Bertha (Carmel Myers), a neighbor who had been a frequent visitor while he served his sentence.
-Bertha rejects his proposal because she believes that he is still in love with Freida (Joan Crawford), Benny's former gun moll.
+Benny Horowitz, a reformed gangster, proposes marriage to Bertha, a neighbor who had been a frequent visitor while he served his sentence.
+Bertha rejects his proposal because she believes that he is still in love with Freida, Benny's former gun moll.
 During a party in which Freida seeks to make Benny jealous with a former rival, Benny again takes control of the gang's leadership.
 After his rival's death is ruled accidental, Benny and Bertha go off together and start a new life.